Ramblurr/quay-containerfiles/README.md

-# Container with Consul binaries only
+# Container with Vault binaries only

 Based on work by [travier](https://github.com/travier/quay-containerfiles).